GitThisArtic/Robotic-Arm/README.md

 # Robotic-Arm
 ## Overview
 This is a side project of mine in an attempt to create a 4 axis robotic arm.
-Currently this project is on pause as I reevaluate the scope of it and focus on classes.

 ## Design
 The project was designed in Fusion 360 and utilizes multiple cycloidal gearboxes of varying sizes